 The best programs do measure revenue and other important metrics for every experiment to understand the incremental impact of experimentation on those key KPIs.

 How should you weigh the primary versus secondary metric(s) for determining individual experiment success?

 There are two key parts to a best-in-class decision framework: it has a reasonable delta of impact on revenue AND either accepts or rejects that a statistically significant win on the primary metric is necessary.
 This could be a delta that has both positive and negative boundaries.
 This is where Optimizely’s confidence intervals come in handy.
-Using the confidence intervals on the Optimizely results page gives you a clear indication of where “true improvement” will lie on revenue if you implement the winner.
-Ensure that interval does not expand based your reasonable delta.
+Using the confidence intervals on the Optimizely results page gives you a clear indication of where “true improvement” will lie in revenue if you implement the winner.
+Ensure that interval does not expand based on your reasonable delta.

 What are other ways we can measure the success of our program?

 The most overlooked part of standing up an experimentation program is the measurement imposed on itself.
 We call these measures ‘operational metrics’ and these look at the overall program versus the specific tests.
 These business metrics are behaviors that we know are strong indicators of a healthy program.
 If we believe that our methodology is sound and in turn generates learnings that improve our knowledge of our existing and new customers, these types of metrics are good indicators of success: